Logahoric Higgs Torsors for a Complex Reductive Group: -stability Condition

-In this section, we first study tame parahoric ${\rm GL}_n$-Higgs torsors in detail as an important example.
-In \S 5.2, we introduce the $R_\mu$-stability condition for tame parahoric ${\rm GL}_n$-Higgs torsors.
+In this section, we first study logahoric ${\rm GL}_n$-Higgs torsors in detail as an important example.
+In \S 5.2, we introduce the $R_\mu$-stability condition for logahoric ${\rm GL}_n$-Higgs torsors.
 Compared to the $R$-stability condition from Definition \ref{403}, we do not require that the anti-dominant character acts trivially on the center (see Definition \ref{504}).
-We show that for a specific $\mu$, the notion of $R_\mu$-stability coincides with the stability condition for a parabolic Higgs bundle as considered by C. Simpson in \cite{Simp} (see Proposition \ref{505}).
-In \S 5.3, we generalize the $R_\mu$-stability condition to the case of arbitrary complex reductive groups $G$, and prove that we can find a canonical $\mu$ such that $R$-stability is equivalent to $R_\mu$-stability (Proposition \ref{alphaexst}).
+We show that for a specific $\mu$, the notion of $R_\mu$-stability coincides with the stability condition for a parabolic Higgs bundle as considered by Simpson in \cite{Simp} (see Proposition \ref{505}).
+In \S 5.3, we generalize the $R_\mu$-stability condition to the case of arbitrary complex reductive groups, and prove that we can find a canonical $\mu$ such that $R$-stability is equivalent to $R_\mu$-stability (Proposition \ref{alphaexst}).